-If we recover the system definition, we detect four main perspectives: functional, informational, instrumental and contextual, or, respectively, the activitybased, object-based, agent-based and goal-based views.
+If we recover the system definition, we detect four main perspectives: functional, informational, instrumental and contextual, or, respectively, the activity-based, object-based, agent-based and goal-based views (see Fig.1 and Fig.2).
 All these models are integrated by a process model, the governance model, which constrains their interaction to capture and prescribe the operation of a target system.